 Jamie Fitzpatrick is a host and producer at CBC Radio.
 His first novel, You Could Believe in Nothing, won the Fresh Fish Award for Emerging Writers in Newfoundland and Labrador.
 He lives in St. John’s.

 The story, or stories, since there are two distinct interrelated tales told in The End of Music, centers around Herbert Carter (or Carter as he is most commonly called) a fortyish former guitarist for “Indefinite Yes”, a popular experimental indie rock band in the Toronto club circuit back in the nineties.… Continue reading

 The Miramichi Folksong Festival has been held continuously for 60 years now, making it the longest standing folk song festival in Canada.
-Its director (and a performer) of the past 35 years is the irrepressible Susan Butler, a true “Miramichier” if there ever was one.… Continue reading
+Its director (and a performer) of the past 35 years is the irrepressible Susan Butler, a true “Miramichier” if there ever was one.
+Now, she has compiled the Festival’s history as well as her own in a self-published book entitled For the Love of It: 60 Years of the Miramichi Folksong Festival. … Continue reading

-What do Nova Scotia, Black leader Marcus Garvey, and Rastafarian musician Bob Marley have in common?
-Very little, you might think until Jon Tattrie weaves some literary and historical magic to make it all seamlessly fit together in Redemption Songs (2016, Pottersfield Press), a treatise against racism and the false “colouring” of humans.… Continue reading
+do Nova Scotia, Black leader Marcus Garvey, and Rastafarian musician Bob Marley have in common?
+Very little, you might think until Jon Tattrie weaves some literary and historical magic to make it all seamlessly fit together in Redemption Songs (2016, Pottersfield Press), a treatise against racism and the false “colouring” of humans.